DarkGhostHunter/Captchavel/README.md

 Default threshold to check against reCAPTCHA v3 challenges.
 Values **equal or above** will be considered as human.

 If you're not using reCAPTCHA v3, or you're fine with the default, leave this alone.
+You can still [override the default in a per-route basis](#threshold-action-and-input-name).

 ### Credentials